2017 Batang Pinoy Vigan Results

 “University sports has always played a big role in elite sports.
 It has been a rich ground of sports talent and we want to continue to support them,” aniya.

 “PSC is very serious in strengthening grassroots sports.
 School sports is a pertinent component of that effort,” sambit ni Ramirez, isang educator at book author bago na-appoint sa PSC sa ikalawang pagkakataon.

-Scheduled to perform the palarong palarong next year in ilocos sur.
-The Province will also stand a host on the PSC-sponsored Batang Pinoy next week.
+Scheduled to perform the palarong palarong next year in Ilocos Sur.
+The Province will also stand as a host on the PSC-sponsored Batang Pinoy next week.

 Would you mind checking out other 2017 PSC News

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.